emilyjspencer/Notes/Express/README.md

 * Route parameters can be used to describe a pattern in a route
 * Params is an object that contains all of the route parameters
-* Adding a colon tells Express to not actually match character for character bto make it a pattern
+* Adding a colon tells Express to not actually match character for character but to make it a pattern

 **Creating patterns:**